 ASHA's "Career Ladder" Resources

 Volunteering in the lab is a great way to become familiar with the lab and to get hands-on experience with research involving language and literacy development and disorders.
-Volunteers may contribute to the lab in many ways, including but not limited to: stimulus development, data processing, clerical work, and website maintenance.
+Volunteers may contribute to the lab in many ways, including but not limited to: stimulus development, data collection and processing, and clerical work.
 If you are interested in volunteering in the SCROLL Lab, please email Joanna Scoggins.